Laws of Balance: What is the Way You’ll Find?

 If I played better my part, you know, using my own legs to push up when the balance on the other end seems to have forgotten me, perhaps the eventual jolt of rebalancing wouldn’t come on so strongly

-But there are bugs on the ground and sometimes the grass waves so nicely and sometimes…I…just…forget.
+But there are interesting bugs there on the ground and sometimes the grass waves so nicely and sometimes … I … just … forget.

 This is it.

 Sometimes we are addicted to not knowing when the jolt will come.
-That moment of surprise and the immediate call-to-arms of:
+That promise of surprise and the immediate call-to-arms of:

 “Okay, Self, how are we going to handle this one?”